Nick-Lauwers/honey-challenge/README.md

 the current Comb.
 Use your best judgment for information the Queen and her Cabeenet would like to see.

-**_NB:_** We use [Slim templating](http://slim-lang.com/) for our main frontend
-          setup, which is an alternative to erb with "simpler" syntax.
-It is fairly easy to pick up, and fun and/or useful depending on personal preferences, but not mandatory.

 #### Graph
   * Located at the **top portion** of the page.
   * Display both PollenGlobs and Nectar in one chart.